Solomon, King of Hungary

 Solomon, also Salomon (Salamon; 1053–1087) was King of Hungary from 1063.
 Being the elder son of Andrew I, he was crowned king in his father's lifetime in 1057 or 1058.
 However, he was forced to flee from Hungary after his uncle, Béla I, dethroned Andrew in 1060.
 Assisted by German troops, Solomon returned and was again crowned king in 1063.
 On this occasion he married Judith, sister of Henry IV, Holy Roman Emperor.
 In the following year he reached an agreement with his cousins, the three sons of Béla I. Géza, Ladislaus and Lampert acknowledged Solomon's rule, but in exchange received one-third of the kingdom as a separate duchy.

 In the following years, Solomon and his cousins jointly fought against the Czechs, the Cumans and other enemies of the kingdom.
 Their relationship deteriorated in the early 1070s and Géza rebelled against him.
 Solomon could only maintain his rule in a small zone along the western frontiers of Hungary after his defeat in the Battle of Mogyoród on 14 March 1074.
 He officially abdicated in 1081, but was arrested for conspiring against Géza's brother and successor, Ladislaus.

 Solomon was set free during the canonization process of the first king of Hungary, Stephen I, in 1083.
 In an attempt to regain his crown, Solomon allied with the Pechenegs, but King Ladislaus defeated their invading troops.
 According to a nearly contemporaneous source, Solomon died on a plundering raid in the Byzantine Empire.
 Later legends say that he survived and died as a saintly hermit in Pula (Croatia).

 Early life

 Solomon was a son of King Andrew I of Hungary and his wife, Anastasia of Kiev.
 His parents were married in about 1038.
 He was born in 1053 as his parents' second child and eldest son.

 His father had him crowned king in 1057 or 1058.
-Solomon's coronation was a fundamental condition of his engagement to Judith, a sister of Henry IV, King of Germany.
+Solomon's coronation was a fundamental condition of his engagement to Judith, a sister of King Henry IV of Germany.
 Their engagement put an end to the more than ten-year-long period of armed conflicts between Hungary and the Holy Roman Empire.
 However, Solomon's coronation provoked his uncle, Béla, who had until that time held a strong claim to succeed his brother Andrew according to the traditional principle of seniority.
 Béla had, since around 1048, administered the so-called ducatus or duchy, which encompassed one-third of the kingdom.

 According to the Hungarian Illuminated Chronicle, a 14th-century chronicle: